ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

       1. Note: The `yarn check` command requires types to be generated from the `yarn build` command, so make sure to run `yarn build` before running `yarn check` at least once.
    6. Repeat `yarn check` as needed until you every file is fixed, and the check passes.
       1. Feel free to reach out on Discord if you have any questions.
+      2. Consult the [package.json](#packagejson---provided-packagejson-scripts) section for more development information, and help.
    7. Stage and commit your changes.
    8. Push your changes to your branch on GitHub.
 7. [Create a new pull request](https://github.com/ZFGCCP/ZFGCBB-React/compare) and request a review from one of the maintainers.